nikolaSherperd/pacman-CLI-C/README.md

 # pacman-CLI-C
-A pacman game played right in thr terminal
+A pacman game played right in the terminal